Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 **Objection 3: "What if my reviewer doesn't want to create an account?"**

 **Response:**
 > "They don't need one!
 Reviewers click the link, see the content, and click Approve or Reject.
 No signup, no login, no friction.
-Only the person sending reviews (you) needs a SendVelo account."
+Only the person sending reviews (you) needs a Thumbway account."

 **Proof:**
 - Demo video showing public review page